anderson-optimization/firebase-lib/docs/08-data-methods-inputs.md

 let observable = resources.users.userInfo.hobbies.list(params);
 ```

-NOTE: If a data function receives just one parameter and it is an object, then
+NOTE: When a data function receives just one parameter and it is an object, the
-its properties will be treated as inputs.
+object's properties will be treated as inputs.
 All other data formats will be
 regarded as ordered parameters.

 ---